maryjohnben/mary-portfolio/README.md

 <br>

-### Initial Portfolio is build using HTML/CSS.
+### Initial Portfolio is built using HTML/CSS.
 Full-stack application is in the development stage.
 - Introduction
 - Background
 - Projects